Florida's coronavirus reported deaths rise by 128, cases climb by 11,548

 One week ago Sunday, cases surpassed 200,000 in Florida.

-Cases reached five digits in the state for the ninth time -- within the past few weeks.
+Cases reached five digits in the state for the 10th time – within the past few weeks.
 Tuesday's cases were 9,194, Monday's cases were 12,624 and Sunday's cases total was 15,300 – the highest daily figure ever in the United States.
 During the height of the pandemic New York also surpassed 11,000.
-Previous highs in Florida were 11,458 on week ago Saturday, 11,433 on Friday, 10,360 Saturday and 10,059 last Sunday.

 Testing in Florida has dramatically ramped up from just a few at select sites to massive places throughout Florida as well as nursing homes, jails and farm workers.
 The total now is 2,884,425, fourth in the nation, behind No. 1 New York, No. 2 California and No. 3 Texas.
 That Florida figure is 13.4 percent of Florida's population.